 Sugar Grove is a somewhat small village located in the state of Illinois.
 With a population of 9,888 people and two constituent neighborhoods, Sugar Grove is the 237th largest community in Illinois.
 Much of the housing stock in Sugar Grove was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Sugar Grove economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Sugar Grove, where the median household income is $118,638.00.

 Sugar Grove real estate is some of the most expensive in Illinois, although Sugar Grove house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sugar Grove is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sugar Grove is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Sugar Grove who work in management occupations (17.58%), office and administrative support (15.26%), and sales jobs (9.28%).
+Sugar Grove is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sugar Grove is a village of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Sugar Grove who work in management occupations (15.55%), office and administrative support (12.48%), and sales jobs (8.36%).

-Sugar Grove is a somewhat ethnically-diverse village.
+Sugar Grove is a very ethnically-diverse village.
 The people who call Sugar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar Grove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sugar Grove include German, Irish, Italian, English, and Polish.
+Important ancestries of people in Sugar Grove include German, Italian, Irish, English, and Polish.